 - Module 6: The bigger picture of long term behaviour change, discussing in more detail strategic and moral perspectives

-Over the first and second rounds, we have had almost 100 participating NGOs from across 5 continents, including Greenpeace International, Slow Food International, Fairtrade International, RSPB and WRAP.
+Over the total of three rounds, we have had around 150 participating NGOs from across 5 continents, including Greenpeace International, WWF, Slow Food International, Fairtrade International, RSPB and WRAP.

 Towards the end of the first round of programme in February 2019, we had the opportunity to ask participants about the extent to which they had started using the knowledge acquired in the programme, whether they faced challenges internalising this in their organisation, and the role they envisioned for themselves in driving sustainable behaviour forward.